 Crude oil prices moved upward

-Last week, natural gas prices were down after posting three consecutive weeks of gains.
-Natural gas prices decreased from $2.73 per MMBtu (million British thermal units) to $2.69 per MMBtu.
+Last week, natural gas prices were down for a second straight week.
+Natural gas prices fell from $2.72 per MMBtu (million British thermal units) to $2.63 peMMBtutu.

-Two weeks back, COP’s stock price lost its 50-day moving average.
-A new uptrend is unlikely.
+On Wednesday, ConocoPhillips’s stock rose above its 50-day moving average.
 COP’s 50-day moving average is an important resistance level.
-A correction in COP’s stock ended in December 2017, when COP rose above its 50-day moving average.
+The correction in COP ended in December 2017, when COP rose above its 50-day moving average.

-Due to mixed energy prices last week, the Energy Select Sector SPDR ETF (XLE) recorded negative performance of around -1.0%.
+Due to mixed energy prices last week, the Energy Select Sector SPDR ETF (XLE)—which represents an index of stocks across the energy sector—recorded negative performance of ~0.8%.
 However, COP outperformed XLE last week.
-COP’s peer Occidental Petroleum (OXY) gained ~1.2% last week and also outperformed XLE.
+COP’s peer Devon Energy (DVN) gained ~0.8% last week and outperformed XLE.

 In the next part of this series, we’ll look at COP’s correlation coefficients.